gnur/public/2025-07-03-DCND-Utrecht/slides.md

 # an ode the CLI

 - I'll only be using the CLI
-- I've yak shaved this completely
-- I'll tell you what most tools do as we go
 - Last slide contains links to all projects mentioned and a QR code

----
-# zellij

-- terminal multiplexer
-- allows floating windows
-- with some config makes it behave like a native macOS app
-- see my yak shaving series at `https://dekeijzer.xyz` for more info

 ---